 Growth attributes

-According to the present study, foliarapplication of micronutrients and biofertilizer inoculation showed a significant increase in growth attributesin comparison to control.
+According to the present study, foliar application of micronutrients and biofertilizer inoculation showed a significant increase in growth attributes in comparison to control.
 The maximum value of growth attributes i.e plant height (68.470 cm),(Table1),number of leaves per plant (11.230),(Table 2),length of leaf (49.577 cm),(Table 3), width of leaf (1.610 cm), (Table 4),were recorded with the application of PSB+ Azotobacter+ 0.4% ZnSo4 (B3M2) and minimum was recorded under control (B0M0).
 These results are in conformity with the findings of Ramakrishnan and Selvakumar (2012), Mahfouz and Sharaf-Eldin.
 (2007), Bareth.
 (1998).
 The inoculation of biofertilizers and foliar spraying of micronutrients may be the cause of the rise in plant growth indices.
 Azotobacter plays important role in growth attributes by making nitrogen in available form for plants which is required in large amount.
 It improves root development and produces phytohormones required by plants for their growth, PSB may have improved the quantity of phosphorus that was accessible in the root zone for plant growth and development.
 These bacteria have the ability to mineralise organic phosphorus into a soluble state in addition to solubilising phosphate.
 The rhizosphere is where these reactions occur, and the microorganisms release more phosphorus into the soil, which is necessary for their healthy growth and metabolism.It also produces growth promoting substances, like auxins, gibberellins, cytokinin etc. which influence the plant growth parameters by enhancing cell division, cell elongation and thus increasing the metabolic activity.
 The micronutrients (Zn) produced the highest value of vegetative growth in addition to biofertilizers since they are essential for numerous physiological processes and plant cellular development.
 Additionally, it plays a crucial function in enhancing plant growth by facilitating the biosynthesis of endogenous hormones, which strengthen plant cell walls, encourage plant growth, and facilitate the movement of glucose from leaves to other plant components (Battal, 2004).
-Numerous scientists have also noted similar patterns: El-Tohamy et al. (2009), Sliman et al. (1999), and El-Gamelli.
-(2000) in onion.
+Numerous scientists have also noted similar patterns: El-Tohamy et al. (2009), Sliman et al. (1999), and El-Gamelli (2000) in onion.

 Yield and Yield attributes